hadleyd2/group_09-1/README.md

 ### Dashboard Usage

+  - Clone this repository locally

-From the main repo directory in Terminal, run the dashboard by entering the command: `Rscript app.R`
+  - From the main repo directory in Terminal, run the dashboard by entering the command: `Rscript app.R`

+  - To view the dashboard:

+      - copy the number sequence of the form: `127.0.0.1:8050` that appear after `start:` in the terminal

+      - paste the number sequence into the address bar of a web browser such as chrome or firefox